EDC Gear suggestions

 - A hacksaw cut into 3 pieces, one of which is sharpened as a knife on one end

 - A few lead fishing weights

-BTW, here’s a pic of the awesome brass lighter I picked up.
+BTW, here’s a pic of the awesome brass lighter I picked up (and don’t carry any longer).
 It’s pretty cool looking but not actually all that practical because all the fire juice evaporates too quickly.
 I need to find a way to seal it.
 And yes, I was at Starbucks when I took this:

 If I’m going out camping or on assignment with either the Sheriff’s Office or the military, I’ll also add a few things in my extended EDC kit such as a combat knife, normal carry gear or whatever.
 It’s still EDC at those times but just for a specific purpose.

 One thing I always have on me, no matter what is my bracelet.
 Captain Ben Sklaver and I were good friends while we were both in Uganda in 2006.
 He was the Civil Affairs Commander and I was a security advisor for the US Embassy.
 He started the Clearwater Initiative to bring clean drinking water to people in remote areas once he got back from Africa.
 Ben died in Afghanistan 2 October 2009.

 Here’s what I carried in Afghanistan as my EDC.
 As you can see, different circumstances and scenarios require different gear: